tjb-altf4/spacemesh-psm/docs/CONFIGURATION.md

   - `metrics` is not currently used and can be left blank.
 - `poet` same as go-spacemesh `config.mainnet.json` poet key, directly influences `psm` behaviour.
 - `state` leave untouched, placeholder for capturing state data.
+- `post`
+  - `service_parallel` number of running services in pow phase simultaneously, useful when using multiple k2pow services behind a proxy.

 There should be only one node specified, this is not an array.